Artistic Vitality – Chicago Region – Strategy and Guidelines

 • Log into the portal to access your forms.

 • The Gaylord and Dorothy Donnelley Foundation has two grant cycles each year.
-Our 2023 proposal deadlines are Friday, March 31st (Spring Cycle) and Friday, July 28th (Fall Cycle).

 • All proposal applications will be available in our grantee portal 6 weeks before the deadline.
 For questions about your organization’s grant cycle please contact Abigail Madden – Associate Program Officer, Chicago Artistic Vitality.

-• Progress reports are due May 31 and September 30.
+• Progress reports are due June 14 and October 11.
 Please check your portal for the forms.

-• For more information about reporting, PRIs, technical assistance, and other tools, check out the Current Grantees page.
+• For more information about reporting, technical assistance, and other tools, check out the Current Grantees page.

 CONTACT